c-daly/apollo/docs/PERSONA_LLM_INTEGRATION.md

 - `locale`, `timezone`, `user_agent`: Lightweight client hints for analytics and prompt adaptation.
 - `hermes_provider_hint` / `hermes_model_hint`: Optional overrides derived from the `.env` LLM settings.

-Once Hermes responds, the webapp measures round-trip latency, extracts token usage, and attaches persona sentiment (if Hermes populates `raw.persona.sentiment`).
-That telemetry is POSTed to `POST /api/diagnostics/llm`, allowing the diagnostics panel to display live LLM latency, token counts, and persona sentiment next to the existing API/plan metrics.
+Once Hermes responds, the API measures round-trip latency, extracts token usage, and attaches persona sentiment (if Hermes populates `raw.persona.sentiment`).

-Finally, every successful chat turn is persisted to Sophia's persona diary via `POST /api/persona/entries`.
+That telemetry is recorded through `DiagnosticsManager.record_llm_metrics`, so the diagnostics panel keeps its LLM cards in sync without an extra browser request.
+Because the server owns the Hermes response object it can also persist each turn to Sophia’s persona diary immediately after streaming completes.
 The entry text equals the Hermes completion, the summary mirrors the latest user prompt, and the metadata block records the Hermes response ID, provider, and model.
-This keeps Neo4j/Sophia aligned with what the operator sees in the chat timeline.
+This keeps Neo4j/Sophia aligned with what the operator sees in the chat timeline even if the browser disconnects mid-stream.

 ### CLI Chat Command